 The life history of fleas has shown that they are vectors of various deadly diseases including the plague and Typhus.
-Today, fleas are nothing but annoying parasites that can cause bites on humans and pets.
-It is important to find out how long flea bites can last on humans and pets as well as ways of healing them faster.
-More importantly, it is necessary to find ways to eliminate infestations so as to prevent more bites.
+Today, fleas are nothing but annoying parasites that bite us and our pets.
+If you do get bitten, then you naturally want to find out how long flea bites can last on humans and pets, as well as ways to heal them faster.
+More importantly, it is necessary to find ways to eliminate infestations and prevent further bites.

 How long do flea bites last on humans?

 Flea bites on humans are characterized by red blotchy skin.
 Many humans are unaware that fleas have bitten them.
 However, others may not be so lucky; they may be severely allergic to the flea bite saliva that can cause intense itching, red and swollen welts and bite marks in groups or clusters that may require a few weeks to heal.